MozillaFoundation/foundation.mozilla.org/docs/local_development.md

 1) grab a copy of the staging database by running `pg_dump DATABASE_URL > foundation.psql` on the commandline.
 In this, `DATABASE_URL` is a placeholder, and needs to be replaced with the value found for the `DATABASE_URL` environment variable that is used on heroku, for the staging instance.

 2) Run `docker-compose up`.
 In another terminal, run `createdb foundation  -p 5678 -h localhost -U foundation` on the command line so that you have a postgresql database to work with.
-If you get an error that you already have a database called `foundation`, either create a new database with a new name (and then use that name in the next steps) or delete the old database using `dropdb foundation  -p 5678 -h localhost -U foundation` before issuing `createdb foundation`.
+If you get an error that you already have a database called `foundation`, either create a new database with a new name (and then use that name in the next steps) or delete the old database using `dropdb foundation  -p 5678 -h localhost -U foundation` before issuing the `createdb` command.

 3) Run `psql foundation  -p 5678 -h localhost -U foundation` on the command line to connect to that database.